KIT-TVA/Vari-Joern/docs/samplers/Fixed.md

 The fixed sampler is configured using the following option:

 - `features`
-    - Specifies the set of features the sampler returns.
+    - Specifies the sample the sampler returns.
+This is an array of configurations.
+Each configuration is an array of enabled features.
     - Optional: no

 For example, the sampler could be configured as follows: